-Arrangements which reflected relevant legislation and local requirements were in place to safeguard children and vulnerable adults from abuse.
+- Arrangements which reflected relevant legislation and local requirements were in place to safeguard children and vulnerable adults from abuse.
 Policies clearly outlined who to contact for further guidance if staff had concerns about a patient's welfare.
 A GP acted in the capacity of safeguarding lead and had been trained to the appropriate level three.
-When possible they attended the regional safeguarding meetings and fed back to the practice accordingly.
-Staff demonstrated they understood their responsibilities and all had

-- received training relevant to their role.
-However, at the time of our inspection two GPs were not up to date with safeguarding level three training; we have since been informed that this has now been resolved. - A notice was displayed in the waiting room, advising patients that a chaperone was available if required.
+When possible, they attended the regional safeguarding meetings and fed back to the practice accordingly.
+Staff demonstrated they understood their responsibilities and all had received training relevant to their role.
+Not all GPs were up to date with safeguarding level three training, however, we have since been informed that this has now been resolved. - A notice was displayed in the waiting room, advising patients that a chaperone was available if required.
 A chaperone is a person who acts as a safeguard and witness for a patient and health care professional during a medical examination or procedure.
 All staff who acted as chaperones were trained for the role and had received a Disclosure and Barring Service check (DBS).
 DBS checks identify whether a person has a criminal record or is on an official list of people barred from working in roles where they may have contact with children or adults who may be vulnerable.
 It was recorded in the patient's records when a chaperone had been in attendance, however, it was not recorded who the chaperone had been.
-We were informed future practice would be altered to reflect this. - The practice maintained appropriate standards of cleanliness and hygiene.
+We were informed future practice would be altered to reflect this.

+- The practice maintained appropriate standards of cleanliness and hygiene.
 We observed the premises to be clean and tidy.
 We saw up to date cleaning schedules in place.
 A practice nurse was the infection prevention and control (IPC) lead who kept up to date with best practice.
 There was an IPC protocol in place and staff had received up to date training.
 We saw evidence that an IPC audit had taken place and action was taken to address any improvements identified as a result. - There were arrangements in place for managing medicines, including emergency drugs and vaccinations, to keep patients safe.
 These included obtaining, prescribing, recording, handling, storage and security.
 Prescription pads and blank prescriptions were securely stored and there were systems in place to monitor their use.
 Regular medication audits were carried out with the support of the local CCG pharmacy teams to ensure the practice was prescribing in line with best practice guidelines for safe prescribing.
 Patient Group Directions, in line with legislation, had been adopted by the practice to allow nurses to administer medicines.
-The practice also had a system for the production of Patient Specific Directions to enable health care assistants to administer vaccinations. - There were failsafe systems in place to ensure results were received for all samples sent for the cervical screening programme and the practice followed up women who had abnormal results.
+The practice also had a system for the production of Patient Specific Directions to enable health care assistants to administer vaccinations. - There were failsafe systems in place to ensure results were received for all samples sent for the cervical screening programme and the practice followed up women who had abnormal results. - We reviewed three personnel files and found appropriate recruitment checks had been been undertaken, for example proof of identification, qualifications, references and DBS checks.